kornelski/dssim/README.md

     dssim file.png modified1.png modified2.png modified3.png

-You can save an image visualising the difference between files to a file:
+You can save an image visualising the difference between the files:

     dssim -o difference.png file.png file-modified.png

 The `dssim.c` file is also usable as a C library.

-##Build or Download
+## Build or Download

 You need libpng, zlib, pkg-config and make

     make

 Will give you dssim.
+On OS X `make USE_COCOA=1` will compile without libpng.

 You'll find [downloads on GitHub releases page](https://github.com/pornel/dssim/releases).